da5nsy/ReproducibleResearch/learners/index.md

 ### Intended audience

-This course is suitable for any researcher or research student who would like to upskill in reproducible research practices.
+This course is suitable for any researcher, research student or professional services staff who would like to upskill in reproducible research practices.
 No prior skills or knowledge is needed.

 #### All disciplines welcome